s183910/MLOps_project/reports/README.md

 >
 > Answer:

-The first figure shows a simple training loss curved tracked in Weights & Biases.
+The first figure shows a simple training loss curve tracked and visualized in Weights & Biases.
-This is one of the most important metrics to track during training, both to inform us about training stability and overfitting together with the validation loss.
+This is one of the most important metrics to track during training.
+This metric can inform us about the stability of the training as well as whether the model ends up overfitting during training.
+From that we as developers can optimize the model, change hyperparameters or train for a shorter period of time.

-The second figure shows how Weights & Biases was uses to track different experiments, where we could filter by hyperparameter choices and other variables.
+The second figure shows how Weights & Biases was uses to track different experiments.
+In the WandB website we are able to filter the experiment runs by the choice of hyperparameter and other variables.
 It provides important information concerning each model training like the state of the run, the runtime, the loss obtained etc.

 This is one way to overcome the classical problem of accidentally overriding previous experiments or messing up which were which.